A comparison of Granagard and Metformin as ageing hallmarks in the Tg E200K model.

 Information provided by Professor Ruth Gabizon from Israel and studies into Pomegranate Seed Oil (PSO) marketed as Granagard.

-LAY SUMMARY for the above link:
+LAY SUMMARY of the publication:

 Granagard is a nano formulation of PSO (pomegranate seed oil).
 PSO comprises 80-90% of Punicic Acid (omega 5) which is the strongest natural lipid antioxidant.
 In vivo, Punicic acid metabolizes into a specific form of conjugated linoleic acid (CLA), which is known to be a calpain inhibitor, suggested as a treatment target for several neurodegenerative conditions.
 While the active components, both PSO and CLA, do not enter the brain following administration of PSO and actually also CLA, following administration of the Granagard formulation, CLA is found in the brain of rodents, concomitantly with its neuroprotective effect that cannot be found when natural PSO was administrated.
 Most of our prion related experiments were done in a genetic model of E200K CJD.
 These mice are born heathy, then start to show neurological disabilities at 5-6 month of age and from there deteriorate until a terminal state at about 12 months of age.
 They mimic the situation of healthy carriers since they present spontaneous disease caused by a mutant PrP.
 Continuous Granagard administration from birth or 3 months of age delays the presentation of terminal disease in these mice by almost 6 months.
 The mechanism of activity of Granagard is most probably related to the maintenance of normal mitochondrial activity even under the stress caused by abnormal protein aggregates, thereby allowing neuronal survival under disease.
 This is applicable to a number of neurodegenerative disease diseases as well as normal aging.